intuit/gqlex/README.md

 XML has [XPath](https://en.wikipedia.org/wiki/XPath).
 JSON has [JSONPath](https://github.com/json-path/JsonPath).

-> And ... **GraphQL document has gXPath.**
+> And ... **GraphQL document has gqlXPath.**

-gXPath can be used to navigate through nodes in a GraphQL document. gXPath uses path expressions to select nodes or node on the GraphQL document.
+gqlXPath can be used to navigate through nodes in a GraphQL document. gqlXPath uses path expressions to select nodes or node on the GraphQL document.

-_Behind the scenes, the gXPath utilizes the traversal module and selects the node according to the required expression._
+_Behind the scenes, the gqlXPath utilizes the traversal module and selects the node according to the required expression._

-### gXPath syntax
+### gqlXPath syntax
-gXPath uses path expressions to select nodes in GraphQL document.
+gqlXPath uses path expressions to select nodes in GraphQL document.
 The node is selected by following a path or steps.

 The most useful path expressions are listed below: